Ethics Opinions

 OF THE MISSISSIPPI BAR

-RENDERED Tuesday, January 29, 1985
+RENDERED January 29, 1985

-FEES: Interest may be charged on delinquent accounts with the client's agreement.
+FEES - Interest may be charged on delinquent accounts with the client's agreement.

-The Ethics Committee of the Mississippi State Bar has been asked to render an option on whether any prohibition exists under current statute which would prevent an attorney charging a revolving interest account of one and one-half per cent per month on his uncollected accounts to clients.
+The Ethics Committee of the Mississippi Bar has been asked to render an option on whether any prohibition exists under current statute which would prevent an attorney charging a revolving interest account of one and one-half per cent per month on his uncollected accounts to clients.
 This inquiry addresses a question of law and therefore the Committee, as required by its bylaws, will decline comment on this issue.

 The requester further makes inquiry regarding ethical guidelines to be addressed if interest is to be charged on uncollected accounts owed by an attorney's client.
 Inherent in the latter question is the threshold inquiry of whether any interest may be charged in delinquent accounts owed the lawyer.